 As our vines grew, so did our community of grape-growers.
 Farms across Norfolk County began planting vines and producing world-class wines.
 Burning Kiln established itself as a VQA winery and the area became recognized as an emerging region in Ontario.
 Numerous awards followed including an Agri-Innovation award for the re-purposing of the farm’s tobacco kilns to create an appassimento style of wine.

 Hailing from New Zealand, Nik obtained his graduate diploma from Lincoln University in Lincoln, NZ, before working internationally in the USA, Austria, Germany, and France.
-He settled in the Niagara region and this will be his seventh harvest in Ontario.
+He settled in the Niagara region and has now been part of several harvests in Ontario.

 Nik has a deep respect for the environment and working with all the elements that nature provides.
 He believes that wine should be easy to drink, enjoyable, and accessible to everyone.